TURKISH RUGS

 CONTACT: dennisdodds@juno.com

-BELOW: Konya, 6 x 7 feet, circa 1700
+BELOW: Konya, 6 x 7 feet, circa 1750

-The majestic open field of rose madder centers a solitary small-pattern Holbein type l medallion.
+The majestic open field of rose madder centers a solitary small medallion.
 The outline of this motif is also seen on a carpet fragment discovered in the Eshrefoglu Mosque in Beyshehir that dates to the 15th century.
 See Erdmann, K., The History of the Early Turkish Carpet, p.
 70, plate 70.
 Blue-green spandrels carry stylized geometric motifs and a vigorous and bold meandering angular vine of the 'Turkmen Line' type appears in the wide, pale yellow border.
 The palette, construction and wool quality all point to a central Anatolian origin, possibly Cappadocia.
 This open, spacious layout represents a village version of a 16th century style.
 A similar example is in the Turk ve Islam Museum in Istanbul, identified as western or central Anatolia, 17th or 18th century.

 BELOW: An unusual and dramatic Turkish rug from central Anatolia and possibly woven in one of the villages around Aksaray.
 In 1999, a German collector showed me several images of later rugs of a similar type that he had discovered in a mosque in that vilayet.
 This is an early piece and is probably the second oldest example that I have seen of this design.
 The oldest one -- on an ivory ground -- was formerly in the possession of Franz Sailer, then of Salzburg, who published it in an exhibition catalogue for TEFA in Maastricht in the early 1990s.
 He identified it as Aksaray, early 17th century.
 This rug likely dates around 1700, or earlier.